 The thyroid gland is a small gland located on the front of the throat.
 It makes two hormones, known as T3 (triiodothyronine) and T4 (thyroxine).
 These hormones control metabolism and energy use throughout the body.
 Because of this, imbalances in thyroid hormones can affect every organ system.
-Different problems result from levels of the two thyroid hormones being too high as well.
+Different problems result from levels of the two thyroid hormones being too high or too low.
+Thyroid issues are more common in women, but can definitely occur in men as well.

 In order to know if your thyroid is functioning properly, you’ll need to get thyroid tests.
 How do doctors check the thyroid?